Time for some real talk: Your LinkedIn profile probably sucks.

 I know mine sure did.

 If you have one — 50% of Americans with a college degree say they use LinkedIn, but only 9% of those with a high school diploma or less do — you probably haven’t updated it in months, maybe even years.

 I made my LinkedIn profile several years ago, and, except for a few basic job updates, I barely looked at it.

-But considering that unemployment rose to 4.4% in March — with the promise of even higher numbers for April — a LinkedIn profile makeover could be rising to the top of many of our coronavirus to-do lists.
+But considering that the official unemployment rate was 13.3% in May — and the actual rate is probably even higher — a LinkedIn profile makeover could be rising to the top of many of our recession to-do lists.

 Here’s how I tackled mine.